robertoesteves13/blog/content/posts/muista-development-1.md

 # Final thoughts

-In the next post, I will share a dictionary implementation speficically for language learning.
+In the next post, I will share a dictionary implementation specifically for language learning.
 I will probably add more things but this is already a good start!

 [^1]: This is a term when something is overplanned for the sake of it, and have littl